What is the SWITCH Function?

 |Boolean values||TRUE or FALSE|

-- Result1 ………result126 – It is the value that will be returned when the corresponding valueN argument matches the expression.
+- Result1 ………result126 – The value that will be returned when the corresponding valueN argument matches the expression.

-- Default (optional argument) – It is the value that the function should return if no matches are found in the valueN expression.
+- Default (optional argument) – This is the value that the function should return if no matches are found in the valueN expression.

 How to use the SWITCH Function in Excel?